“Tell me about yourself.”

 - I’d love to hear more about your career path.

 - Tell me something that’s not on your resume.

 The goal is to stay within a two-minute timeframe, so the interviewer doesn’t get bored or distracted.
 It’s okay if you go over that limit, but try not to ramble on about personal details of your life story or unrelated experiences.
 It’s best to keep your answer brief and concise.

 Simply mention how you got into the industry and how your role has evolved over time instead of going into extensive detail about each experience.
-After all, the “tell me about yourself” question is often used as an icebreaker.
+After all, the “tell me about yourself” interview question is often used as an icebreaker.
 You will be asked to go into more detail with your answers as the job interview progresses.

 For most roles, you’ll be interviewed by multiple people.
 It’s important to understand who’s interviewing you during your job search because you’ll likely get the “tell me about yourself” question from each person.

 A recruiter or HR person is looking for a more general answer.
 Talk about your overall experience, soft skills, and interests.
 Connect that to the job and the company.
 Your prospective colleagues or boss, however, wants to know if they’ll benefit from working with you on a daily basis.
 Talk about your hard skills here while demonstrating your willingness to learn.

 Finally, if someone in senior leadership interviews you, they are interested in the big picture.
 Your answer needs to relate to the company’s overall mission.
 Highlight your accomplishments, and share your ability to repeat that success at this company.